BTDeveloperCommunity/BTDeveloperCommunity/README.md

+# *Welcome to Bhutan Developer Community*

-- 👋 Hi, We are known as @BTDeveloperCommunity
+- 👋 Hello World, we are known as @BTDeveloperCommunity

-- 👀 We are interested in Developing Open source project for the community in our country.Sharing knowledge and making free educational content and teaching our youth to make a great careers through our community.
+- 👀 We are interested in developing open source project for the community in our country (Bhutan 🇧🇹).
+Sharing knowledge and making free educational content and teaching our youth to make a great careers through our community.

-- 🌱 We are currently making community guidelines and in process to built our community platform aka developer forum,this same platform can be used by any organization and same will be used to built other platform such as #Artist community, #Writer,# Designer,
-     #Blender, #Youth Foundation etc.
+- 🌱 We are currently making community guidelines and in process to built our community platform aka developer forum,this same platform can be used by any organization and same will be used to built other platform such as #Artist community, #Writer,# Designer, #Blender, #Youth Foundation etc.

-- 💞️ We are looking for all the ICT sector such as
-     #Programmer, #Designer, #Content writer, #Blogger,
-     #YouTubers, #Artist, #CEO of Private Sector,
-     #Teacher, #student, #Animator, etc.. to help the community.
+- 💞️ We are looking for all the ICT sector such as #Programmer, #Designer, #Content writer, #Blogger, #YouTubers, #Artist, #CEO of Private Sector, #Teacher, #student, #Animator, etc.. to help the community.

      <br />